 Holden was a notorious womanizer, and his wife, Ardis, usually tolerated his indiscretions because she believed they were meaningless flings.
 Holden even used to introduce his wife and his mistresses to each other.
 However, Ardis immediately realized that the educated, glamorous Hepburn was a threat to their marriage, as Holden was indeed prepared to leave his wife for the starlet.
 There was only one problem: Hepburn desperately wanted to have children.

 When she told Holden she dreamed of starting a family with him, he informed her that he had gotten a vasectomy years ago.
 She dumped him on the spot, then quickly rebounded with actor Mel Ferrer, who was as eager to procreate as she was.
-Paramount was concerned that the tabloids might reveal Holden and Hepburn's affair.
-To quash rumors, they forced Hepburn and Ferrer to announce publicly their engagement at Holden's house in the presence of both him and his wife.
+Paramount, concerned that the tabloids might reveal Holden and Hepburn's affair, forced Hepburn and Ferrer to announce publicly their engagement at Holden's house in the presence of both him and his wife.
 That must have been the most spectacularly awkward party ever.

 Hepburn Sang 'Happy Birthday' to JFK the Year After Marilyn Monroe Did

 Hepburn and Marilyn Monroe's images were diametrically opposed to each other.
 Monroe was the voluptuous, ditzy sexpot while Hepburn was sophisticated and elegant.
 In fact, Truman Capote, who wrote the novel Breakfast at Tiffany's, wanted Monroe to play Holly Golightly in the film because he thought she would be more believable as a call girl.
 The character had to be changed significantly to fit Hepburn, though the result was an iconic, influential film.